-3) Connect the front lines to the gray front connectors of the kite.
+4 - Connect the front lines to the gray front connectors of the kite.
 You need to do a lark heads knot with the connectors on the kite.

-4) Connect your back lines, green on green and red on red.
+5 - Connect your back lines the same way, green on green and red on red.
+Be careful, the front and back lines should not cross each other's.